-fate reduction; however, sulfate never reaches zero and methane concentration never exceeds 15 ppmv (Figure F18).
-A decrease in calcium and magnesium in the upper 50 m reflects authigenic carbonate precipitation driven by high pore water alkalinity and associated with sulfate reduction.
+Whole round samples (5-10 cm thick) were taken for interstitial water (IW) analysis from the base of every section for the uppermost 34 m and then from the penultimate section recovered from every core from Hole U1586A.
+IW analysis shows relatively constant salinity, sodium, and chloride throughout Hole U1586A, with values close to seawater, whereas potassium declines downhole with a relatively constant slope.
+Decreasing sulfate concentration is indicative of organic matter respiration via sulfate reduction; however, unlike other sites, sulfate at Site U1588 never reaches zero and methane concentration never exceeds 15 ppmv (Figure F19).
+A decrease in calcium and magnesium in the upper 50 m reflects authigenic carbonate precipitation driven by high pore water alkalinity and associated sulfate reduction.
 Peaks in redox-sensitive elements, such as iron and manganese, are similarly indicative of microbially mediated respiration reactions within the sediments.
 Below 200 mbsf, Ca, Sr, and Si concentrations increase while Mg decreases.
 Although dolomitization may explain the Mg, Ca and Sr profiles, by liberating Ca and Sr and using Mg, the high silicon concentration near the bottom of the hole indicates important Si dissolution within the silty clay layers of Lithostratigraphic Unit III.
-Mean CaCO3 in Hole U1586A is 37.4 wt%, and values increase steadily but nonmonotonically with depth.
-Total organic carbon values in Hole U1586A are generally low (mean = $0.48 \pm 0.32$ wt%), ranging 0-2.02 wt%; they are highest in the upper 50 m ( $0.57 \pm 0.21$ wt%) and steadily decline with depth ( $0.33 \pm 0.27$ wt% in the bottom 50 m).
-Methane is the only detectable gas, and its concentration ranges 0-14.10 ppmv with a peak between 100 and 150 mbsf.
+Mean CaCO3 in Hole U1586A is 37.4 wt%, and values increase steadily but nonlinearly with depth.
+Total organic carbon values in Hole U1586A are generally low (mean = 0.48 ± 0.32 wt%), ranging 0-2.02 wt%; they are highest in the upper 50 m (0.57 \pm 0.21 wt%) and steadily decline with depth (0.33 \pm 0.27 wt% in the bottom 50 m).
+Methane is the only detectable gas, and its concentration ranges 0-14.10 ppmv with a peak between 100 and 150 mbsf (Figure F19).

-Inductively coupled plasma-atomic emission spectroscopy (ICP-AES) data from bulk sediment analysis show strong correlations between $SiO_2$ , $K_2O$ , $Fe_2O_3$ , MgO, and $TiO_2$ with $Al_2O_3$ , indicating the dominance of local detritus.
-Barium is weakly correlated with Al or Ca, likely due to barite in
+Inductively coupled plasma-atomic emission spectroscopy (ICP-AES) data from bulk sediment analysis show strong correlations between SiO_2 , K_2O , Fe_2O_3 , MgO, and TiO_2 with Al_2O_3 , indicating the dominance of local detritus.
+Barium is weakly correlated with Al or Ca, likely due to barite in sediments.
+Elemental ratios of Si/Al, K/Al, Si/Al, Sr/Ca, and estimated biogenic Ba are highlighted as potential proxies for provenance, weathering, and productivity.